jimshalo10/GTX-RTEMU-543-bin-patch/README.md

 Engine\Binaries\Win64\UnrealEditor-D3D12RHI.dll overwrite

+The patched control file is in this package Engine\Config\Console.ini

-Make sure you have changed the contol files as described in the Epic Forum Thread
+Make sure you have changed the contol files as described in the Epic Forum Thread correctly

 Solved : Cant Enable RayTracing in UE5 (gtx 1060)(Nvidia Pascal)